Lakeville was our family's first vineyard in the Petaluma Gap region.

 In 1927 the Herzog family did a two-day cattle drive with horses to move a large herd from their dairy operation in San Anselmo to their new Lakeville property.
 A year later construction was completed on a new state-of-the-art dairy called Sleepy Hollow.
 Over the decades the Herzog family went on to achieve international acclaim as Holstein cattle breeders.

 First planted in 1990, Lakeville Vineyard was one of the first to be replanted to vines during a re-birth of the Petaluma Gap region.
-Now more than 25 years later, the Petaluma Gap region is widely recognized as producing some of the finest cool climate grapes in California.
+Thirty years later, the Petaluma Gap region is widely recognized as producing some of the finest cool climate grapes in California.
 In 2012 the Sangiacomo family bought out the partnership from Domaine Chandon and is now the sole owner.
-The vineyard will be fully replanted to updated clones and rootstocks by 2018.
-The vineyard is the source of fruit for a half dozen wineries.
+The vineyard was fully replanted to updated clones and rootstocks in 2019.
+The vineyard is the source of fruit for more than a dozen wineries.

 Certified Sustainable (CSWA)